danielsilva2017/app-monitor/README.md

 ## Post thesis

 * New version of sysquery contains the attribute dockerid;
-* "Vista por processos" now uses the new version of the Api ( attribute index) to correctly choose the container (more testing will be needed);
+* "Vista por processos" now uses the new version of the Api (attribute index) to correctly choose the container;
 * Small bug corrections UI;
 * Pod view still limited;
 * Modal shows if you click in a node, after using the filter option;